 In 2016, Jennifer Jegede became Executive Director and continued guiding programs for several years.
 Under her leadership, she engaged the team at numerous workshops, galas and awareness events.
 She provided extraordinary guidance and consistency during the pandemic years of 2020 and 2021.
 She maintained community relations and spearheaded many programming efforts and single-handedly delivered countless food boxes.

-In 2022, Executive Director Melissa Walks and her team have launched a series of innovative initiatives including a Leadership program, Youth Employment opportunities, Empowering Young Voices, Podcast Initiative, Entrepreneurship and Mental Health workshops, Winter Sports trips, Book runs and Free Store days.
+In 2022, the team (led by Melissa Walks) launched a series of innovative initiatives including a Leadership program, new youth employment opportunities, Empowering Young Voices, a podcast initiative, entrepreneurship and mental health workshops, winter sports trips, book runs and free store days.